-A minimum of 36 hours of 300/400 level coursework in two or more disciplines, as proposed and approved in IDST B297 as the student's own interdisciplinary curriculum.
-Acceptance into the program requires 45 or more college credits and completion of all General Studies requirements.
-No course submitted in fulfillment of the general education requirements may be included in the major or field requirements, and all IDST major courses must have a grade of "C" or better.
+A minimum of 36 hours of 300/400 level coursework in two or more disciplines (IDST B250 and IDST B260 will be accepted as well), as proposed and approved in IDST B297 as the student's own interdisciplinary curriculum.
+No course submitted in fulfillment of the general education requirements may be included in the major requirements, and all IDST major courses must have a grade of "C" or better.
 A grade of "D" or better is allowed for major courses outside of the IDST discipline.